Dallas: Transportation

 Like many other major cities in the United States, the automobile is the primary mode of local transportation, though efforts have been made to increase the availability of alternative modes of transportation, including the construction of light rail lines, biking and walking paths, wide sidewalks, a trolley system, and buses.
-Walk Score ranked Dallas the twenty-third most walkable of fifty largest cities in the United States in 2011.

 In 2009, 78.5% of Dallas (city) commuters drive to work alone.
 The 2009 mode share for Dallas (city) commuters are 10.7% for carpooling, 3.9% for transit, 1.9% for walking, and .1% for cycling.
 In 2015, the American Community Survey estimated modal shares for Dallas (city) commuters of 75.4% for driving alone, 12.8% for carpooling, 3.5% for riding transit, 1.9% for walking, and .2% for cycling.

 The city of Dallas has a higher than average percentage of households without a car.
-In 2015, 10.2 percent of Dallas households lacked a car, and decreased to 9.1 percent in 2016.
+In 2015, 10.2 percent of Dallas households lacked a car, decreased to 9.1 percent in 2016 and to 8.7 percent in 2023.
 The national average was 8.7 percent in 2016.
 Dallas averaged 1.59 cars per household in 2016, compared to a national average of 1.8.

 Highways

 Dallas is at the confluence of four major interstate highways—Interstates 20, 30, 35E, and 45.
 The Dallas area freeway system is set up in the popular hub-and-spoke system, shaped much like a wagon wheel.
-Starting from the center of the city, a small freeway loop surrounds Downtown, followed by the Interstate 635 loop about 10 mi outside Downtown, and ultimately the tolled President George Bush Turnpike.
+Starting from the center of the city, a small freeway loop surrounds Downtown, followed by the I-635 loop about 10 mi outside Downtown, and ultimately the tolled President George Bush Turnpike.

 Inside these freeway loops are other boulevard- and parkway-style loops, including Loop 12 and Belt Line Road.
 Another beltway around the city upwards of 45 mi from Downtown is under plan in Collin County.

-Radiating out of Downtown Dallas's freeway loop are the spokes of the area's highway system—Interstates 30, 35E, and 45, U.S. Highway 75, U.S. Highway 77, U.S. Highway 175, State Spur 366, the Dallas North Tollway, State Highway 114, U.S. Highway 80, and U.S. Highway 67.
-Other major highways around the city include State Highway 183 and State Spur 408.
+Radiating out of Downtown Dallas's freeway loop are the spokes of the area's highway system—Interstates 30, 35E, and 45, US 75, US 77, US 175, SH Spur 366, the Dallas North Tollway, SH 114, US 80, and US 67.
+Other major highways around the city include SH 183 and Spur 408.

-The recently completed interchange at the intersection of Lyndon B. Johnson Freeway (Interstate 635) and Central Expressway (U.S. Highway 75) has five stacks and is aptly called the High Five Interchange.
+The recently completed interchange at the intersection of Lyndon B. Johnson Freeway (I-635) and the Central Expressway (US 75) has five stacks and is aptly called the High Five Interchange.
 It is one of the few five-level interchanges in Dallas and is one of the largest freeway interchanges in the United States.

-The following is a list of the freeways and tollways in the Dallas and Fort Worth area:
+The following is a list of the freeways and tollways in the Dallas-Fort Worth area: